younghkb/piconot/README.md

   - Are there any implementation tricks that you can suggest to the team?
   Anything you see that might make the implementation easier or more like the original design?

-Implement the syntax you designed, as an internal DSL in Scala.
-To do so, you'll want to consider how you'll connect your syntax to the semantics of Picobot (see below) and  how to organize your code.
-You'll also need to include a couple of sample programs and keep a running "diary" of your work. **Note:** If you're in the  group of three, you only need to implement one of the designs.

 ## Advice